jgollhardt/frstack/kubernetes/example2/README.md

 Assumes DJ has a top level dc=example,dc=com, and admin creds of cn=Directory Manager  / password
         xs

 todo: Create persistent volume mounts for OpenAM (using PD or NFS?).
-Use persistnt claims
+Use persistent claims